yanborn/rosGestureIdentifier/README.md

 - gestureGui _-> Topic to communicate with the GUI_

 ### Supported messages
-The topics which are send to control the GUI are the following:
+The messages which are send to control the GUI are the following:
 - leftHighlighted _-> For highlighting the left drop down menu_
 - leftClicked _-> For clicking on the left drop down menu_
 - rightHighlighted _-> For highlighting the right drop down menu_